Stratego: Classic pieces

 The higher ranked piece always captures the lower, except when stated otherwise.
+When a piece attacks another piece with equal rank, both are removed.

-Some versions (primarily those released since 2000) make 10 (the Marshal) the highest rank with the Spy ranked 1, while others (versions prior to 2000, as well as the Nostalgia version released in 2002) have the Marshal piece ranked at 1 and the Spy designated S. The European version depicts pieces with the lower number to be higher ranked, whereas the American version depicts pieces with the higher number to be higher ranked.
+In the original versions published in the United States, the ranks were numbered with the most powerful Marshal piece ranked at 1, then numbers ascending as power fell until Scout was 9, and the Spy was not numbered but designated S. In 2000, this was inverted, with the Marshal ranked as 10, descending to 2 for the Scout, and the Spy ranked with number 1.
+"Classic" versions have been released since then with the lower number strongest, as in prior versions of the game.

 Variant pieces

 Variant versions of the game have a few different pieces with different rules of movement, such as the Cannon, Archer (possibly a different name for the Cannon), Spotter, Infiltrator, Corporal and Cavalry Captain.
 In one version, mobile pieces are allowed to "carry" the Flag.
 In some variants such as Stratego Waterloo and Fire and Ice Stratego, all or most of the pieces have substantially different moves.